-There are provisions under the indenture of the 2013 Senior Notes that limit or prohibit certain payments of dividends and other distributions by MCE Finance and its restricted subsidiaries to the Company or persons who are not MCE Finance or members of MCE Finance's restricted subsidiaries, subject to certain exceptions and conditions (described in further detail in Note 20).
-As of December 31, 2014 and 2013, the net assets of MCE Finance and its restricted subsidiaries of approximately \$3,639,000 and \$3,296,000, respectively, were restricted from being distributed under the terms of the 2013 Senior Notes.
+There are provisions under the indenture of the 2013 Senior Notes that limit or prohibit certain payments of dividends and other distributions by MCE Finance and its restricted subsidiaries to companies or persons who are not MCE Finance or members of MCE Finance's restricted subsidiaries, subject to certain exceptions and conditions (described in further detail in Note 19).
+As of December 31, 2015 and 2014, the net assets of MCE Finance and its restricted subsidiaries of approximately \$3,913,000 and \$3,639,000, respectively, were restricted from being distributed under the terms of the 2013 Senior Notes.